AntonNiklasson/styleguide/README.md

 # Skolverket UI Component Library

-The component library uses the style guide [Stylemark](https://github.com/nextbigsoundinc/stylemark) to visualize common UI components used at Skolverket.
+The component library uses the style guide [Fractal](https://fractal.build/) to visualize common UI components used at Skolverket.

 View the component library [here](https://skolverket.github.io/styleguide/)

 # View locally

 If you want to view the components locally or start contributing code or documentation to the project.
-You need to have both [Node](https://nodejs.org) installed.
+You need to have [Node](https://nodejs.org) installed.

 ```sh
 npm install